 Conclusions for different graph sizes.
-There are not any special conclusions for this benchmark since the performance differences between the serializers are almost the same with different graph sizes.
-In general the serializers have a linear dependency with the number of objects of the graph.
+There are not any special conclusions for this benchmark because the performance differences between the serializers are almost the same with different graph sizes.
+In general, the serializers have a linear dependence with the number of objects of the graph.
 For materialization, Fuel is the fastest and for serialization is similar than StOMP.
-Fuel performs then well with small graphs as well as large ones.
+Fuel performs well then with small graphs as well as large ones.